 - What other support is available for you and your family

-Support workers can help you to manage your feelings, worries about caring, share your ambitions or wishes while getting a chance to build your knowledge and skills around caring.
-You may want to know more about the condition for the person you care for or chat about your future.
+Support workers can help you manage your feelings, worries about caring and share your ambitions or wishes while getting a chance to build your knowledge and skills around caring.
+You may want to know more about the condition of the person you care for or chat about your future.

 Peer Mentoring and Befriending